 What’s the problem with these competency “report cards”?

 Well, for one thing, they’re not contextual.
 That is, they imply that our client’s performance was totally under her control and that the competencies she was demonstrating, or not, fully reside within her.
 Higher capacity leaders, those at later stages of development, understand that they, and the organizational culture/context, are co-responsible for their direct report’s performance, rather than assuming their direct reports are solely responsible.
 Many leaders with the capacity to operate at later stages do not demonstrate this high capacity level in their organizational performance.
 Why?
 Because aspects of the organizational culture make such leadership behavior difficult, or even punish it.
-Please see this Medium article for a model we developed to help understanding Contextual Thinking™ we call Pond Thinking™.
+Please see this Medium article for a model we developed to help understand Contextual Thinking™ we call Pond Thinking™.

 The second reason is that even within an optimal organizational culture (and there are precious few of these) these leadership competencies are often not actionable because of the individual development of the leader.
 Let us explain.
 This is what we’ll focus on for the remainder of this article.

 Let’s look at what we mean by whether a competency is actionable or not.